ash/raku-course/docs/problems/concatenate-a-list/solution/index.md

 ## Discussion

-The program works with the built-in array of strigns, which is hard coded as a quoted list of strings:
+The program works with the built-in array of strings, which is hard coded as a quoted list of strings:

     my @strings = < neun hundert fünf und zwanzig >